kvanbortel/swen-261-team-project/docs/DesignDoc.md

 ### ViewModel Tier

-The main class for our ViewModel implementation is our NeedsController class.
-This class serves to interact with the NeedDAO interface.
+The main classes for our ViewModel implementation are our NeedController and AccountController classes.
+These classes serves to interact with the our DAO interfaces.

-The ViewModel tier includes the AccountRequest, AccountController, and NeedController classes.

-**AccountRequest**
-This provides a constructor that includes the account name and hashed password, as well as getters for each.

 **AccountController**
 When a Helper enters a new username and password, a request to "createAccount" is made.
 This uses an AccountRequest in the parameter to add a new account with the unique name.